Frequently Asked Questions

 2. Use the Management SDK method to isolate the changes and then apply those changes to production directly.

 This workflow is relatively easy, and generally safe, as running a set of changes as a migration means they will either succeed or fail as a whole instead of individually.
-This means less risk of ending up in a broken state, because if anything fails in one of the events along the process, everything is rolled back automatically.
+This reduces the risk of errors.
+If any step fails, all changes are undone automatically.

 #Working with a third environment